Tips for Writing a Scope of Work Part 1

 One of the most important aspects of the work of a contractor is mitigating risk.
 The construction business is complex with a number of parties coming together to produce a functional structure.
 Financial considerations and deadlines enhance the complexity of construction projects.
 That’s why a scope of work is such an important tool for ensuring projects meet the expectations of all parties involved and reduces the possibility of disputes.

 A scope of work (SOW) is a document that outlines the expectations for the work being done, provides specific guidelines for how it will be accomplished, and gives administrative instructions for running the project.
 In essence, it’s the “go to” guide for your project.
-If you need guidance in creating a scope of work, a Miami construction lawyer from Trent Cotney, P.A. is available to help.
+If you need guidance in creating a scope of work, a Miami construction lawyer from Cotney Construction Law is available to help.

 Below are a few basic tips for creating an SOW.
 For detailed tips, you may skip ahead to part two of this series.

 SOW’s should leave no room for interpretation.
 Overall, the SOW is meant to be the primary document governing work on a specific project.
 Therefore, the language describing what should happen during a project, including how it should happen and what the project should yield must be concrete.

 The SOW should include the following components:

 - Project Overview: A basic statement that provides details about the project.
 It lists the business drivers for the project and administrative information.